jrialland/python-chess/README.md

 # python-chess

-chess3 is a really simple chess engine, written in python, mainly for fun.. it barely beats a casual human player.
+chess3 is a really simple chess engine, written in python, mainly for fun..

-It knows all rules and can apply them : castling, en-passant, pawn promotion.
+It also features an openings book.

 Representation
 --------------